 As Zaatari camp usually experiences harsh weather conditions during the winter months, an interagency winterization plan has been put in place to mitigate the effects of the weather conditions.
 The multi-sectorial response plan covered Water and Sanitation, Health, Basic Needs, Shelter, roads and infrastructure sectors for the period November 2018 to February 2019.
 UNHCR conducted a camp wide distribution for winter, which included total of three rounds of cash assistance for heating gas, two rounds of cooking gas and cash for silicon tubes.
+The amount of cash distributed ranged from 58 JOD for family size one to 138 JOD for family size 15.
 In addition, plastic sheets were distributed aiming to help families prepare shelters for the winter and prevent leakage from rainwater.
 Each family residing in Zaatari received at least two plastic sheets and up to four for large families.
 Also, with UNHCR funding, NRC is currently implementing caravan repairs for 600 shelters inhabited by vulnerable families living in sub-standard conditions.